daocoa/gitcoin-passport-eligibility/audit-files/commit-ba4b2663761d1809a0e16b5b716ce376aabc531c/findings/finding-3.md

-### [S-#] GitcoinPassportEligibility::getWearerStatus' first parameter, _wearer, does not follow the mixedCase naming convention, resulting in potential confusion from code reviewers
+### [I-3] GitcoinPassportEligibility::getWearerStatus' first parameter, _wearer, does not follow the mixedCase naming convention, resulting in potential confusion from code reviewers

 **Description:** The underscore naming convention is an outdated practice for function parameters.